adamlenart/dammit-turnip/README.md

 First, dammit-turnip tells you the dimension of the input image so that you can think about where to best place the circle on it.

-After this, the dammit-turnip will ask about what the coordinates for the center of the circle that you wish to draw, the diameter of the circle, the color of the circle and the width of the circle should be.
+After this, dammit-turnip will ask about what the coordinates for the center of the circle that you wish to draw, the diameter of the circle, the color of the circle and the width of the circle should be.

 ### Options
 ```